Substation: Transmission substation

 A transmission substation connects two or more transmission lines.
 The simplest case is where all transmission lines have the same voltage.
-In such cases, substation contains high-voltage switches that allow lines to be connected or isolated for fault clearance or maintenance.
+In such cases, the substation contains high-voltage switches that allow lines to be connected or isolated for fault clearance or maintenance.
 A transmission station may have transformers to convert between two transmission voltages, voltage control/power factor correction devices such as capacitors, reactors or static VAR compensators and equipment such as phase shifting transformers to control power flow between two adjacent power systems.